Michael Jackson's doctor sentenced to four years

-Dr Conrad Murray was sentenced yesterday to four years in jail -- the maximum sentence allowed under the law -- in the death of Michael Jackson.
+Dr Conrad Murray was sentenced yesterday to four years in jail -- the maximum sentence allowed under the law -- in the death of Michael JacksonDr Conrad Murray was sentenced yesterday to four years in jail -- the maximum sentence allowed under the law -- in the death of Michael Jackson.

 Behind bars: The judge gave a sentencing of four years to Dr Murray

 Judge Michael Pastor, in a lengthy statement delivered before sentencing Murray for involuntary manslaughter, said he felt a significant responsibility to determine the appropriate sentence, utilising his "sense of fairness and decency."
 "There are those who feel Dr Murray is a saint," he said.
 "There are those who feel

 "Regrettably, as far as Dr Murray is concerned, the most significant chapter, as it relates to this case, is the chapter involving the treatment, or lack of treatment, of Michael Jackson."
 Jackson died "not because of an isolated one-off occurrence or incident," Pastor said.
 "He died because of a totality of circumstances which are directly attributable to Dr Murray... because of a series of decisions that Dr Murray made."

 Expressing their sense of loss for their "son, husband, brother and father", the statement said, "We respectfully request that you impose a sentence that demonstrates that physicians cannot sell their services to the highest bidder and lose sight of their Hippocratic oath," Panish read.